Plug and play databases are pre-made databases that you can install and tweak. These plug & play databases come with pre-built components.

-You need to have developer access to install a new database.
-If you don't have developer access ask the project owner to give it to you.
+You need to have code access to install a new database.
+If you don't have code access, please contact your developer.

 You also need to have databases installed on your project.
 You can do this by browsing to the project settings in the dashboard.
 Go to premium modules and install databases.

-Login the project and click the Developer button from the left menu.
+Edit the project and click the code button from the left menu.

 Install (pre-made) database